The Young Americans College of the Performing Arts: Additional Admission Requirements

 Given the physical demands of The Young Americans prior to admission, all students are required to submit a report from a licensed physician attesting to their physical ability to withstand prolonged and rigorous physical activity.

-The YACPA is located in Corona, California.
-Corona is located east of Orange County.
+SAT and ACT scores are neither required nor recommended.

 Associate of Arts in Performance

 The Associate of Arts in Performance Degree is a two-year program of study.
+During this course of study, students perform in an average of 40 shows and travel to four countries.